IoIxD/GUSI68/README.md

 **Notes:**

+- Using this as is requires commenting out several things in your Retro68 installation.
 - Networking does not work, because
   - The person who wrote it used several horrifically cursed C++ practices that were accepted by MetroWerks but not by gcc.
   - It relies on an "dnr.c" file from Apple for the "OpenResolver" function, which throws a compiler error that I can't seem to solve.
 Maybe [the person I got it from](https://github.com/antscode/MacTCPHelper/) was using the reverse engineered headers and not the Universal headers like I am?
 Don't know.